No Surrender (2007)

 The 2007 No Surrender was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on September 9, 2007 at the TNA Impact!
 Zone in Orlando, Florida.
 It was the third event under the No Surrender chronology.
-Eight professional wrestling matches were featured on the event's card.
-Kurt Angle defended all of the championships individually during this event.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.
-It would later be available on Impact Plus in May 2019.
+Eight matches were contested at the event.
+In the main event, Kurt Angle defeated Abyss to retain the TNA World Heavyweight Championship.
+In other prominent matches, Christian Cage defeated Samoa Joe by disqualification, Jay Lethal defeated Kurt Angle to win the TNA X Division Championship, Rhino defeated James Storm and, in the opening contest, Team Pacman (Adam "Pacman" Jones and Ron Killings) defeated Kurt Angle and Sting to win the TNA World Tag Team Championship.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 Event

 The opening match of the pay-per-view saw the champions Kurt Angle and Sting defend their TNA World Tag Team Championship against Team Pacman (Adam "Pacman" Jones and Ron Killings).
 Team Pacman won the match and the championship when Jones pinned Sting after an Olympic Slam from Angle.

 The second match saw Rhino defeat James Storm.
 Rhino picked up the victory when he pinned Storm after a Gore through a table.
 After the match, Rhino hit Jackie Moore, who came to the ring with Storm, with a Gore.

 The next match saw Robert Roode defeat Kaz, when Roode pinned Kaz after The Payoff.

 The TNA X Division Championship match was next.
 The match saw Kurt Angle in his second match of the evening, defending his title.
 Jay Lethal picked up the victory when Lethal pinned Angle by reversing an ankle lock into a roll-up.

 The following match was a No Disqualification match between Chris Harris and Black Reign.
 Harris won after he pinned Black Reign with an inside cradle.